Liemani/cLibrary/README.md

 - `stringFlush(<string>)` will print the value and dealloc string.
 - `stringprettyFlush(<string>)` will print the value pretty and dealloc string.

-#### memory management

-All classes and instances will be freed when called exit() or return of main.

 ## Example

 ```c